bhontz/ThunkableIdeaExchange/README.md

 #### Firebase database structure

-We can't go much further without discussing the structure of the Firebase ("Realtime") database, as well as how we go about creating the database and linking it to our Thunkable app.
+We can't go much further without discussing the structure of the Firebase ("Realtime") database, and as well how we go about creating the database and linking it to our Thunkable app.

-First let's discuss database structure.
 Firebase uses key / value pairs to store data, unlike a spreadsheet or SQL database that models data as rows (records) and columns (fields).
 When planning your database structure, try to keep your structure as "flat" as possible, meaning avoid layer after layer of